2022 Oval Invincibles season

-The 2022 season was the Oval Invincibles second season of the 100 ball franchise cricket, The Hundred.
+The 2022 season was the Oval Invincibles' second season of the 100-ball cricket tournament, The Hundred.
 The women's team were the reigning champions from the 2021 season, and proved to be the best team in the women's format once again, beating Southern Brave in the final for the second successive season, winning their second tournament.

 Players

 Men's side

+The Invincibles men’s squad retained ten players from the previous season: